physicalattraction/PATinderBot/README.md

 ## Photo collages

 PATinderBot will automatically create photo collages with relevant information of the user in the folder img, which is not in the Git repository.
 It will be created automatically.
+It will also append all user information in text format to a file in the image directory.